A Ramsey Characterisation of Eventually Periodic Words: Open Problems

 We mention that if one allows $a_k$ to be 1 or 2, then the result is easily seen to be false, because one sum will be forced to be roughly double another, which can be ruled out by a suitable colouring.
 And if one instead allows $a_1$ to be 1 or 2 then the result is also false, by considering the 2-colouring given by the least significant non-zero digit in the base 3 expansion of a number.
 Finally, if one allows `gaps', so that some of the $a_i$ are allowed to be zero, then it turns out that the result is again false, by using a colouring that examines the lengths of the jumps between successive elements of the support of a number: this is similar to the colourings considered in \cite{Deuber}.

 It is possible that Question 5 might be related to a problem considered by Hindman, Leader and Strauss \cite{Imre}.
 They conjectured that whenever $\mathbb N$ is finitely coloured there exists a sequence $(y_n)_{n\geq 1}$ such that all finite sums of the $y_i$, and also all sums of the form $y_{n-1} + 2 y_n + y_{n+1}$, are the same colour.
 In each of these problems, it is the fact that the terms must be consecutive (in each sum for Question 5, and for the sums $y_{n-1} + 2 y_n + y_{n+1}$ in the conjecture of Hindman, Leader and Strauss) that causes the difficulty.
+We mention that if one attempts to strengthen the conjecture of Hindman, Leader and Strauss in almost any significant way then the resulting statement turns out to be false: this is related to the `inconsistency' of Milliken-Taylor systems (see~\cite{Deuber} and the discussion in~\cite{Imre}).

 Finally, returning to infinite words, what happens in Theorem 1 if we relax the condition that the factors $u_n$ form an actual factorisation of our word $x$: what if we allow some gaps between them?
 Could it be that we can actually allow gaps, as long as they are bounded, and still find a bad colouring?
 This is a natural question to ask, in light of some variants of Hindman's theorem, such as Theorem 5.23 of \cite{HS}.